netdata/netdata/collectors/systemd-journal.plugin/README.md

 ### Journal fields as additional info to each log entry

-When you click a log line, the sidebar, on the right of the screen, provides the full list of fields related to this log line.
-You can close this info sidebar, by selecting the filter icon at its top.
+When you click a log line, the `info` sidebar will open on the right of the screen, to provide the full list of fields related to this log line.
+You can close this `info` sidebar, by selecting the filter icon at its top.

 ![image](https://github.com/netdata/netdata/assets/2662304/3207794c-a61b-444c-8ffe-6c07cbc90ae2)